December 14, 2021 • Payments

 With the Covid-19 outbreak, several governments decided to scale up their existing G2P.

 Since the millennium, the finance and banking sector has faced a radical change in terms of its traditional activities.
 Fintechs are the disruptors behind this fundamental shift; new entrants to the market who have debunked the received wisdom around traditional banks holding the keys to banking.
 In fact, Bill Gates set the tone in 1994, claiming, “banking is necessary, banks are not”.
-The credit industry is no exception to this idea, and players are emerging in response to the increasingly demanding and urgent needs that the established traditional organisations too often ignore.
+The credit industry is no exception to this idea, and players are emerging in response to the increasingly demanding and urgent needs that established traditional organizations too often ignore.

 Consumers and SMEs are increasingly turning to neobanks and fintechs.
 In Europe, 64% of consumers have used fintechs for some of their banking needs, compared to 16% in 2015 (Global FinTech Adoption Index, 2019 par EY).

-In addition to market disruptors challenging the status quo, consumer behaviour has also clearly changed.
+In addition to market disruptors challenging the status quo, consumer behavior has also clearly changed.
 This is closely related to COVID-19 and is leading to new ways of lending.
 With changes to regulations, increased demand, and market problems, the lending sector is more complex than ever.
-Lenders want to speed up their responses to loan applications and provide their optimum customer service while also minimising risks.
-To deliver this, they are seeking to design products that are agile because of digitalisation.
+Lenders want to speed up their responses to loan applications and provide their optimum customer service while also minimizing risks.
+To deliver this, they are seeking to design products that are agile because of digitalization.
 In simple terms, new solutions are needed for a wide range of lenders, so the move towards digital remains a priority.

 For traditional lenders, creating new products and modifying existing offers can take months.
 However, neobanks and fintech have the know-how to rapidly implement measures like payment holidays and deferred interest payments causing them all to consider how they can continue to be agile and stay competitive.